microsoft/CNTK/Examples/LanguageUnderstanding/ATIS/BrainScript/README.md

 # Build Language Understanding Models with CNTK

-This example demonstrates how to use build language understanding model with CNTK using ATIS data set.
+This example demonstrates how to build a language understanding model with CNTK using the ATIS data set.
 The recipes in this example are in BrainScript.
-For Python click [here](https://github.com/Microsoft/CNTK/blob/master/bindings/python/examples/LanguageUnderstanding/LanguageUnderstanding.py).
-This example is similar to
+For Python click [here](https://github.com/Microsoft/CNTK/blob/master/Examples/LanguageUnderstanding/ATIS/Python/LanguageUnderstanding.py).
+This example uses the CNTKTextFormatReader, sparse contextual feature vectors and sparse label input.
-[SLU example](https://github.com/Microsoft/CNTK/tree/master/Examples/Text/Miscellaneous/SLU).
-They are different in that
-  - CNTKTextFormatReader is used here, instead of LUSequenceReader
-  - With CNTKTextFormatReader, the input format is much more flexible.
-In the example setting, sparse contextual feature vectors are explored
-  - Sparse label input is used.

 The Air travel information system (ATIS) corpus is used for training and testing.
 ## Download the example